-French-born Tucson chanteuse Marianne Dissard wrote and recorded her first three albums of baroque American chanson in her hometown of Tucson, Arizona with her friends from bands Calexico and Giant Sand.
+French-born Tucson chanteuse Marianne Dissard wrote and recorded her first three albums of American noir desert chanson in her hometown of Tucson, Arizona.
 After close to three decades in the American Southwest, the wandering songstress now resides back in sunny Europe where, in between tours, she writes songs and her first book, ‘The Cat.
 Not Me: Junk Memoirs Of A Yogini”.

 The songstress has recorded with the likes of Joey Burns of Calexico, whom she credits for kicking her butt onto a stage, and who wrote and produced her first album ‘L’Entredeux’ (2008), Sergio Mendoza (Mexxrissey, Orkesta Mendoza) who composed her third album ‘The Cat.
 Not Me’, (2014) French composer Naïm Amor and, for her second album ‘L’Abandon’ (2011), Italian composer Christian Ravaglioli.
-She has been backed on tour by Brian Lopez and Gabriel Sullivan (XIXA, Giant Sand), Budo (Macklemore & Ryan Lewis), Yan Péchin (Brigitte Fontaine, Alain Bashung), Andrew Collberg…
+She has been backed on tour by Brian Lopez and Gabriel Sullivan (XIXA, Giant Sand), Budo (Macklemore & Ryan Lewis), Yan Péchin (Brigitte Fontaine, Alain Bashung), Sergio Mendoza, Annie Dolan, Allyson Ezell, Andrew Collberg and Vicki Brown…

-In 2013, after two decades in Tucson, Marianne Dissard left her home in Arizona for a patch of sunny Europe.
-Roaming the interlands of the ol’ continent since then, the adventuress is writing her first book, ‘The Cat.
+In 2013, after two decades in Tucson and a total of three in the country, Marianne left her home in the United States for a patch of sunny Europe.
+Roaming the interlands of the ol’ continent since, the adventuress is writing her first book, ‘The Cat.
 Not Me: Junk Memoirs Of A Yogini‘ and peddles her Tucson-inflected, baroque noir chanson fare from the shores of the Brexit kingdom to the smog scrapers of Beijing.
 In 2016, her Tucson trilogy of albums was given the Best Of treatment by Wax Poetics/Rhymesayers producer and DJ BK-One.

 On ‘Cibola Gold: Best Of 2008-2015‘, UK’s R2 Magazine says : “Sung largely in French, this is an album that’s by turns serious, humorous, strident, gentle and, above all, absolutely unique, as songs like ‘It’s Love’ prove.
 A deft marriage that brings two seemingly disparate musical forms together and, through some inexplicably strange alchemy, turns them into something else, something that’s hard to describe but something that’s pretty wonderful nevertheless”